-Students at the school are informed during orientation and review all emergency/fire and other evacuation policies and procedures in accordance with the local authorities.
+Students at the school are informed annually at orientation and review all emergency/fire and other evacuation policies and procedures in accordance with the local authorities.
 If the school is required to evacuate, members of the administrative staff will ensure all students, instructors and employees leave the building in the required safe manner and all in attendance will meet in front of the MCI campus for a head count.

 Should a student or employee be a victim of a crime, witness a crime, or become aware of a potential criminal activity or threat, a report should be immediately filed with the Director of Education or a designated Campus Security Authority.
 An Incident Report Form can also be filed in addition to reporting the crime to the Director of Education.
-The Incident Report forms will be maintained in the Director of Education's office (in the absence of the DOE the Campus Security Authority and Receptionist will also maintain Incident Forms.
+The Incident Report forms will be maintained in the Director of Education's office (in the absence of the DOE the Campus Security Officer and Reception will also maintain Incident Forms.
 See page 4 of this report for designated personnel.

+The forms can be found at the Director of Education's office, the Campus Security Office(Jade Reyna) and the Receptionist desk.
 The school will promptly report all crimes to the McAllen Police Department.
 The school works with the local law enforcement authorities to resolve any crime/emergency and will alert the school community of safety issues that may arise.
 Students and employees submitting the report will be expected to cooperate with any investigation, arrest or disciplinary actions and encourage victims to notify the police department.